 On May 20th, 1985, John Gotti, the Don and (boss) of the Gambino crime family, stopped by this cigar shop for one last smoke before turning himself in to the Feds that afternoon.

 Gotti is one of the most infamous mobsters, whose ability to dodge criminal charges, including three high-profile trials that ended with an acquittal, earned him the name of “The Teflon Don” – nothing would stick to him.

 It wasn’t until 1992 that Gotti was convicted of five murders, conspiracy to commit murder, racketeering, obstruction of justice, illegal gambling, extortion, tax evasion, and loansharking.

 He was sentenced to life in prison without parole.
-He served only 10 years of that sentence because he died in prison of throat cancer on in 2002.
+He served only 10 years of that sentence because he died in prison of throat cancer in 2002.

 Salvatore Briguglio, a New Jersey Teamsters official is gunned down at this social club in 1978.

 Take a peek into the windows of the café style bar that opened in 1908 as Mare Chiaro.

 It may look familiar to you if you are a Sopranos TV series fan.
 The red-and-white tiled back room was the scene of dozens of Soprano ‘family’ meetings.

 It was also the setting for the scene where Johnny Depp meets Al Pacino in Donny Brasco and has been featured in The Pope of Greenwich Village, The Godfather III, and Law & Order.

 (D) ‘Bootleggers Corner’ corner of Kenmare and Mulberry Street